apifest/apifest/README.md

   <error status="401" message='{"error":"unauthorized"}'/>
   <error status="404" message='{"error":"resource not found"}'/>
 </global-errors>
+Using that customization, the response content when a resource is not mapped will be '{"error":"resource not found"}'.
 ```
 In order to use that configuration file in ApiFest Mapping Server, you should set the path to that file in apifest.properties file as